hashicorp/terraform-website/content/source/docs/enterprise/api/admin/runs.html.md

 ----------|------------
 `:id`     | The ID of the run to cancel.

-This endpoint will force a run (and its plan/apply, if applicable) into the `"errored"` state; this should only be performed for runs which are stuck and no longer progressing normally.
+This endpoint forces a run (and its plan/apply, if applicable) into the `"errored"` state; this action should only be performed for runs which are stuck and are no longer progressing normally.

 Status  | Response                               | Reason
 --------|----------------------------------------|----------